 We welcome two Investigators to our ranks – both of whom are already known and respected at PHRI, as they have been working alongside our scientists and their research teams for a while.

 Sandra Orofi, a clinical fellow in perioperative medicine at McMaster University, and a PhD candidate in the Health Research Methodology program under the supervision of PHRI Senior Scientist, PJ Devereaux, is now an investigator in his perioperative and surgery research team.
-Her work to date at PHRI has included as project officer on the PVC-RAM.
+Her work to date at PHRI has included as project officer on the PVC-RAM-1 study.
 Her research interests are in perioperative care and cardiovascular disease prevention.

 Sandra was in the third cohort of the World Heart Federation WHF Salim Yusuf Emerging Leaders program, which focused on reducing the global burden of hypertension.
 Her background includes residency training in internal medicine and cardiology at the University of Port Harcourt in Nigeria, where she was an Assistant Professor and Consultant Cardiologist in the School of Health Sciences and affiliated teaching hospital.